Mercury Detox Information for

 I also had to drop the HDF mouthrinse due to repeated mouth irritation and dry, chapped lips.
 However, I should note that I believe this may be due to the addition of xylitol and if you can tolerated xylitol you may be able to use the HDF rinse, which binds mercury in the mouth.

-What has worked best for me so far is a combination of 6 tablets of Clean Chlorella plus two ounces of organic mangosteen juice, to which I have added 1 teaspoon of organic pectin.
+What has worked best for me so far is a combination of 6 tablets of Clean Chlorella plus two ounces of organic mangosteen juice, to which I add 1 teaspoon of organic pectin.
 In addition, I take 200mcg of selenium every day.
 In addition to the chlorella and pectin, I have upped my water intake and also make sure to feed my gut with organic yogurt or probiotic capsules.
 I recently added a humic acid and fulvic acid extract but it's too soon to say what effect that will have yet.
 I'll update again soon.

 Detoxing and Cleansing Health Disclaimer: